netxms/netxms-doc/admin/appendix.rst

    * - MaxSessions
      - Maximum number of simultaneous communication sessions.
 Possible value can range from 2 to 1024.
      - 32
+   * - OfflineDataExpirationTime
+     - Applicable only if Agent Cache Mode is on.
+Defines the duration (in days) for how collected data will be stored in agent's database if there is no connection to NetXMS server.
+     - 10
    * - PlatformSuffix
      - String to be added as suffix to the value of ``System.PlatformName`` parameter.
      - Empty string